Ada-Developers-Academy/core-unit-2/more-selecting-in-sql/compound-conditions.md

 From the data, we know that there are three authors, and so if we want the books by two of them, that's the same as looking for the books _not_ by the third author.

-Using the `NOT` logical operator, we can invert to which records our conditions apply.
+Using the `NOT` logical operator, we can invert the records to which our conditions apply.

 ```sql
 SELECT * from books